biblequiz/BibleQuiz.com/_pages/history/50-greatest-quizzers-of-first-50-years.md

 The following year featured one of the most exciting matches at national finals ever.
 Following round 17, Briargate was in first place with three losses.
 Four teams, Topeka, Tulsa, Lebanon and King's Chapel from Springfield, MO were tied with four losses and Briargate had to face King's Chapel.
 The rest of the story, we leave to King's Chapel's captain, Richard Fair:

-    I was there.
+*I was there.
 I really was.
 It is the only time, and probably the last time I will ever see a single question last at least 30 minutes due to contesting (without any appeals to the coordinator).
 Here's what was tricky.
 Briargate was up by 5 points with 2 questions left 19 for 20 points and 20 for 10 points.
 Number 19 was a Scripture Text Question, Give A Complete Answer From 2 consecutive verses.
 From Luke Chapter 6.
-Jordan had 5 right, so even if we got 19, she could get 20 for the quiz-out and win.
+Jordan had 5 right, so even if we got 19, she could get 20 for the quiz-out and win.*

-    **Question 19.
-What happened when Jesus, quote, "stood on a level place?"**\
+***Question 19.
+What happened when Jesus, quote, "stood on a level place?"***\
-    I interrupted on Jesus and got it wrong.
+*I interrupted on Jesus and got it wrong.
 We then knew that it was over.
 The reread went to Jordan and she got it right.
 We confer.
 However, we contest on Jordan's answer.
-Here is Luke 6:17 and 18:\
+Here is Luke 6:17 and 18:*\
-    He went down with them and stood on a level place.
+*He went down with them and stood on a level place.
 A large crowd of his disciples was there and a great number of people from all over Judea, from Jerusalem, and from the coast of Tyre and Sidon who had come to hear him and to be healed of their diseases.
-Those troubled by evil spirits were cured,
+Those troubled by evil spirits were cured,*

-    In verse 18, Jordan said the word sicknesses rather than diseases.
-We contest incorrect information due to Luke 7:21:\
+*In verse 18, Jordan said the word sicknesses rather than diseases.
+We contest incorrect information due to Luke 7:21:*\
-    At that very time Jesus cured many who had diseases, sicknesses and evil spirits, and gave sight to many who were blind.
+*At that very time Jesus cured many who had diseases, sicknesses and evil spirits, and gave sight to many who were blind.*

-    It was a brilliant idea to contest; I'd like to say I thought of it, but Eric Hernando did.
-Our premise was that since:\
+*It was a brilliant idea to contest; I'd like to say I thought of it, but Eric Hernando did.
+Our premise was that since:*\
-    A: Luke 7:21 lists three different things--especially differentiating between diseases and sicknesses.\
+*A: Luke 7:21 lists three different things--especially differentiating between diseases and sicknesses.*\
-    B: Luke 6:18 only mentions diseases and not both or just sicknesses\
+*B: Luke 6:18 only mentions diseases and not both or just sicknesses*\
-    C: sicknesses is incorrect information.
+*C: sicknesses is incorrect information.*

-    Initial vote was cast and split.
+*Initial vote was cast and split.
 Doug Black, Lorna Albanese, and George Edgerly discussed and discussed and discussed and discussed the issue.
-Meanwhile, other teams are looking into our room to see what's happening.
+Meanwhile, other teams are looking into our room to see what's happening.*

-    We won the contest.
+*We won the contest.
 Jordan then was counted wrong, given 30 seconds to confer and contests.
 I can't remember if that contest was a split vote or not, but it took a while on this question.
-Some team parents were filming this match and the camera went dead after this question.
+Some team parents were filming this match and the camera went dead after this question.*

-    It is kind of ironic, though, that the match was won on 20 and not 19.
+*It is kind of ironic, though, that the match was won on 20 and not 19.
 When I missed the question, that should've been it.
 Jordan then hits on Luke 2:fo(u)r... and pulls it out.
-Here were the possibilities for a 10 point analysis question:
+Here were the possibilities for a 10 point analysis question:*

-    2:4 several individuals and geographical locations\
+*2:4 several individuals and geographical locations*\
-    2:14 Glory to God in the highest...no analysis\
+*2:14 Glory to God in the highest...no analysis*\
-    2:41 Jerusalem\
+*2:41 Jerusalem*\
-    2:43 Jerusalem or Jesus\
+*2:43 Jerusalem or Jesus*\
-    2:45 Jerusalem\
+*2:45 Jerusalem*\
-    No other analysis in the 40s
+*No other analysis in the 40s*

-    Obviously 43 would be a bad verse, Jordan decided to pick 41 and was right.
+*Obviously 43 would be a bad verse, Jordan decided to pick 41 and was right.
 I asked her later how she knew 41, and she said that she remembered 45 being asked earlier in the year, so she went for 41.
 I didn't even remember what I ate for breakfast that day let alone questions asked 6 months earlier.
 But, I guess it's little things like that that help win Nationals.
-She quizzed out by the way, and Briargate had sealed up a well-deserved national title.
+She quizzed out by the way, and Briargate had sealed up a well-deserved national title.*

 Following graduation, Jordan continued to be involved with Bible Quiz for many years, including coaching the 2004 national champions from Briargate.
 She recently graduated from medical school and is currently an OB/GYN resident at the University of Colorado.
 She and her husband Ben are currently expecting their first child.
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
-{% include image-card.html link=image_url alt="Jordan Schneider" html=image_html %}
+{% include image-card.html link=image_url alt="Jordan Schneider" excludeImageClass=true html=image_html %}

 {% capture image_url %}{% link assets/50greatest/DanMarlow.jpg %}{% endcapture %}
 {% capture image_html %}